“I worry about you. What if someone attacks you?”

 These numbers don’t factor in taxes, fuel, time, and opportunity cost.

 As you can tell, you won’t get rich from working as a taxi driver for Uber.
 On the bright side, this is extra money that I made on the side.
 Instead of partying or finding other ways to spend money, I was out making money.

-Should you drive for Uber?
+Should you drive with Uber?